raer0/containarr/README.md

   6. Visit ```http://{SERVER-IP}:8080/``` and configure qbittorrent (Make sure to enable reverse proxy settings under web ui)
   8. Configure your -arr stack - http://localhost:PORT/ (ports documented in compose file comments) allows your containers to communicate.
   9. Assuming all goes well, use ```docker compose down; docker compose up -d``` to get going.

+# Configuring storage
+Storage configuration can be handled numerous ways.
+By default, we create two named volumes "media" and "downloads", but don't attach them to anything so your downloads and media libraries will be stored locally by docker.
+This is fine for testing, but in most cases you'll want to point this at your library.
+Inside the compose.yaml there are commented out lines for each named volume that can be used to configure a connection to a CIFS/SMB fileshare. you could also mount your media library to the docker volume's folder in /var/lib/docker/volumes.
+I personally use CIFS.

 # HELP!
 This is incredibly confusing!
 Don't worry!
 I'm working on that.
 This should be fire and forget, and I intend to make it that way so look out for features such as: